BeOS: ZETA

 Immediately after Palm's purchase of Be, a German company named yellowTAB started developing Zeta based on the BeOS R5.1 codebase and released it commercially.
 It was later distributed by magnussoft.
 During development by yellowTAB, the company received criticism from the BeOS community for refusing to discuss its legal position with regard to the BeOS codebase.
 Access Co. (which bought PalmSource, until then the holder of the intellectual property associated with BeOS) declared that yellowTAB had no right to distribute a modified version of BeOS, and magnussoft was forced to cease distribution of the operating system in 2007.

 Haiku (OpenBeOS)

 Haiku is a complete open source reimplementation of BeOS.
 It was originally named OpenBeOS and its first release in 2002 was a community update.
 Unlike Cosmoe and BlueEyedOS, it is directly compatible with BeOS applications.
-It is open source software.
-As of 2024, it was the only BeOS clone still under development, with the fifth beta in September 2024 still keeping BeOS 5 compatibility in its x86 32-bit images, with an increased number of ported modern drivers and GTK apps.
+As of 2026, it was the only BeOS clone still under development, with the sixth beta in August 2026 still keeping BeOS 5 compatibility in its x86 32-bit images, with an increased number of ported modern drivers and GTK apps.